Ukrainian literature: History of Ukrainian literary studies

 First published in 1911, Serhiy Yefremov's History of Ukrainian Writing became an influential work on Ukrainian literary history, undergoing numerous editions.
 In 1923 Mykhailo Hrushevsky published the first part of his History of Ukrainian Literature, whose last volume would see the light only 1995.
 Other publications on the topic emerged in the Poland and among Ukrainian emigrants in Czechoslovakia.
 An early analysis of Ukrainian modernist literature was presented in 1910 by Mykola Yevshan.
 In 1929 Mykola Zerov published a study of works by 19th-century Ukrainian authors, making an emphasis on the figures of Gregory Skovoroda and Panteleimon Kulish.
 Starting from 1942 a number of studies on the history of Ukrainian literature was developed by Dmytro Chyzhevsky, resulting in his History of Ukrainian Literature: from the Beginnings to the Age of Realism (1956) published in the United States.
 Chyzhevsky's works were met with hostility in the Soviet Union, where the official narrative denied the continuity of literary process in Ukraine and proclaimed the emergence of a "new Ukrainian literature" following the October Revolution.
 Soviet-published History of Ukrainian Literature in 8 volumes saw the light in 1967-1971.

-Postmodernist era led to the reevaluation of the very notion of literary history, applied to the Ukrainian context by George Grabowicz in his artcile On the History of Ukrainian Literature (1997).
+Postmodernist era led to the reevaluation of the very notion of literary history, applied to the Ukrainian context by George Grabowicz in his article On the History of Ukrainian Literature (1997).
 Other works on the topic from that period include the study of Ukrainian modernism by Solomiia Pavlychko, as well as publications by other authors concerning topics such as regional literature and literary works created by women.
 Between 2013 and 2025 a new academical work on the history of Ukrainian literature was published in 12 volumes.